Storm & Hail Damage Roof Repair in Fort Worth

 Before the Claim Window Closes on You

-Most Fort Worth homeowners don't file a claim after a hail storm — they figure if they don't see obvious damage, there isn't any.
-That's exactly what insurance companies are counting on.
-Hail fractures the shingle mat below the surface: no craters, no missing tiles, but the waterproofing is gone and your roof will fail years early.
-You have one year to file in Texas.
-Licensed local contractors document damage the way adjusters expect it, walk the roof with your adjuster, and fight for the settlement your roof actually deserves — not the first number the carrier offers.
+Most Fort Worth homeowners skip filing a claim after hail.
+They figure if nothing looks broken from the driveway, it's probably fine.
+That's exactly what the insurance company is banking on.
+Hail cracks the shingle mat below the surface — no craters, no missing tiles, but the waterproofing is compromised and your roof will fail years ahead of schedule.
+You've got one year to file in Texas.
+Local contractors know how to document damage the way adjusters want to see it, walk the roof alongside your adjuster, and push for the settlement your roof actually needs — not the first lowball number.

 Hail Season in Fort Worth: What Homeowners Need to Know

-Fort Worth sits at the intersection of two air masses — Gulf moisture flowing north and dry western air — that collide with enough energy every spring to produce some of the most destructive hailstorms in the United States.
-The primary hail season runs March through June, with April and May generating the highest frequency of damaging events.
-In peak years, Tarrant County homeowners file more hail damage roof claims than any other claim type combined, and the post-storm contractor backlog regularly stretches to four to eight weeks after a major event.
-Call early, or wait months.
+Fort Worth sits right where Gulf moisture pushing north collides with dry western air — and every spring, that collision produces some of the most destructive hailstorms in the country.
+The primary hail season runs March through June, with April and May being the worst months by far.
+In bad years, Tarrant County homeowners file more hail damage claims than every other claim type combined, and the contractor backlog after a major storm regularly stretches to four to eight weeks.
+If you wait to call, you're waiting months.

-What makes hail damage in Fort Worth particularly consequential is that most of it isn't visible without getting on the roof.
-Hail impacts on asphalt shingles fracture the granule-to-mat bond below the surface — you might see scattered bruise points, or you might not see anything obvious at all from the ground.
-But under those impact points, the protective mat layer is compromised, UV degradation accelerates dramatically, and what would have been a 20-year roof starts failing at 10.
-The damage is real even when the visual evidence is subtle.
+What makes hail damage around here especially tricky is that most of it is invisible from the ground.
+Hail hits fracture the bond between the granules and the mat underneath — you might see some bruise marks, or you might see nothing at all standing in the yard.
+But under those impact points, the protective layer is cracked.
+UV damage accelerates.
+What should have been a 20-year roof starts failing at 10.
+The damage is real whether you can see it or not.

-Insurance companies know this too.
-Most standard Texas homeowners policies cover hail damage, but the documentation requirements are specific.
-Impact points need to be counted per 100-square-foot section, the age and condition of the existing roof affects the settlement calculation (replacement cost vs. actual cash value), and the adjuster's initial scope often underestimates total damage — particularly on flashing, gutters, and ridge caps.
-A licensed contractor who walks the roof with the adjuster consistently produces better outcomes for homeowners than those who sign the first settlement offer without a contractor present.
+Insurance companies understand this — they also know most homeowners won't bother climbing up to check.
+Standard Texas homeowners policies do cover hail damage (see our Texas insurance claim guide for the full process), but the documentation requirements are specific.
+Impact points need to be counted per 100-square-foot section, roof age factors into the settlement math, and the adjuster's first pass often underestimates total damage — especially on flashing, gutters, and ridge caps.
+Homeowners who have a licensed contractor walk the roof alongside the adjuster consistently get better outcomes than those who just accept the first number.

 What We Offer After a Storm